TheChiragRathod/Student_Management_Using_Python/README.md

-# This Student Management System With Database Using Python
+# Student Management System With Database Using Python
 it conatins
 - Insert Data
 - Updata Data